dimpase/M2/D-language.md

 * Ccode keyword gives a macro that literally translates the arguments into C code.
 In this case, we have defined the meaning of "+" via this macro.
 * "if __ then __ else" is an expression, rather than a statement.
 The line "i := if b then 11 else 22" was translated into a control statement that assigns a temporary variable _tmp, which is then assigned to i.
   * This has no impact on performance/speed.
+* The variable X is defining a struct with two variables (both integers).